jeffboyus/backbone-skelly-old/README.md

 ## How it's structured

 1. All the JS is now served up as a single file.
-You can see it by going to http://localhost:3000/app.js
+You can see it by going to `http://localhost:3000/app.%7B%7Bversion%7D%7D.js`
-2. Any code you change in "clientapp" or "clientmodules" folders will be included in that file as long as you are running the server you started in step 4 above.
+2. Any code you change in `clientapp` or `clientmodules` folders will be included in that file as long as you are running the server you started in step 4 above.

 ```
+Note:

-Note: When committing your application to git, a script called JS Hint will run and require some linting procedures.
-This will validate your code against some coding standards.
+When committing your application to git, a script called JS Hint will run and
+require some linting procedures.
+This will validate your code against some coding
+standards.
 These standards can be changed in the .jshintrc file.
-You can also add files/folders to the .jshintignore file to remove them from the linting process.
-To disable this linting process, visit the package.json file and change the boolean value for linting on pre-commit.
+You can also add
+files/folders to the .jshintignore file to remove them from the linting process.
+To disable this linting process, visit the package.json file and change the boolean
+value for linting on pre-commit.
 ```

 ## Need Git help?